phx/browserintel/README.md

 This will actually run it and store results from your local machine probably in your home directory under `results`.

 You can then just `rm -rf ~/results`, and run the bash script normally without the binary providing any additional difficulty.

+### Troubleshooting

+For troubleshooting, please submit an issue.